 - Discharge from the nose or gums

-- Extreme bleeding from wounds, punctures as week as injection or surgical sites
+- Extreme bleeding from wounds, punctures as weak as injection or surgical sites

 - Heavy menstruation